mongodb/mongo-java-driver/README.md

 Reference and API documentation is available [here](http://mongodb.github.io/mongo-java-driver/).

+## Tutorials / Training

+For tutorials on how to use the MongoDB Java Driver, please reference MongoDB University's Java offerings [here](https://learn.mongodb.com/catalog?labels=%5B%22Language%22%5D&values=%5B%22Java%22%5D).
+Additional tutorials, videos, and code examples using the Java Driver can also be found in the [MongoDB Developer Center](https://www.mongodb.com/developer/languages/java/).

 ## Support / Feedback

 For issues with, questions about, or feedback for the MongoDB Java driver, please look into our [support channels](https://www.mongodb.com/docs/manual/support/).
-Please do not email any of the Java driver developers directly with issues or questions - you're more likely to get an answer on the [MongoDB Community Forums](https://community.mongodb.com/tags/c/drivers-odms-connectors/7/java-driver).
+Please do not email any of the Java driver developers directly with issues or questions - you're more likely to get an answer on the [MongoDB Community Forums](https://community.mongodb.com/tags/c/drivers-odms-connectors/7/java-driver) or [StackOverflow](https://stackoverflow.com/questions/tagged/mongodb+java).

 At a minimum, please include in your description the exact version of the driver that you are using.
 If you are having connectivity issues, it's often also useful to paste in the line of code where you construct the MongoClient instance, along with the values of all parameters that you pass to the constructor.
 You should also check your application logs for any connectivity-related exceptions and post those as well.

 ## Bugs / Feature Requests